en-GB/3-manifold/README.md

 dependencies: clang, python and GLFW

-if you have trouble look into the description on youtube or talk to the people here: https://discord.gg/du5raYh
+if you have trouble, look into the description on youtube or talk to the people here: https://discord.gg/du5raYh